 On the Observe my data card, select View integrations.
 The integrations page opens, showing a large collection of options for collecting and analyzing data.
 Note that you can also get to the integrations page from the Kibana home page.

 Step 2: Add Elastic Agent and the Elastic Agent System integrationedit

 Elastic Agent is a single, unified way to add monitoring for logs, metrics, and other types of data to a host.
 It can also protect hosts from security threats, query data from operating systems, and more.
 A single agent makes it easy and fast to deploy monitoring across your infrastructure.
 Each agent has a single policy (a collection of input settings) that you can update to add integrations for new data sources, security protections, and more.

-- In the query bar, search for System and select the integration.
+On the Integrations page, use the query bar to search for System and select the integration.